-Maybe you’re a busy stay-at-home mom who wants to re-enter the workforce…but you need flexibility to pick up your kids from school and run errands.
-Or you have a mental health issue or disability that would be so much easier to manage at a work from home job.
-Maybe you’re a digital nomad who wants to travel the world while being able to telecommute from anywhere with an internet connection.
+Maybe you’re a busy stay-at-home mom who wants to re-enter the workforce but you need flexibility to pick up your kids from school and run errands.
+Or you have a psychological or physical disability that would better be supported by a job working at home.

 Even if clocking in from home isn’t your ideal work situation, there are options for you.
 Either way, remote work doesn’t have to be a dream — the jobs are totally real!